CPHS/OPHS Glossary of Terms

 Protocol:

-includes a description of the research design or methodology to be
+a description of the research design or methodology to be employed, the

-employed, the eligibility requirements for prospective subjects and
+eligibility requirements for prospective subjects and controls, the treatment

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z